NataDent/NataDent/README.md

 ---

-◦ 🧠 Now I'm studying at GoIT on the Full Stack Developer course and starting Node.js
+◦ 🧠  I've finished  studying at GoIT on the Full Stack Developer course
 ◦ 📧 How to reach me: [cherkashyna.n@gmail.com](mailto:cherkashyna.n@gmail.com)
 ◦ ✨ Motto: